-- 1. Conduct a thorough investigation by examining correspondence relating to $1^{\mbox{\scriptsize st}}$ stage and by talking to parties involved - See Appendix 3 for guidance Prepare formal response using the template provided, asking for advice from Quality Officer/Head of Quality before submitting response - 4.
-Note formal response needs to be sent within 20 days unless a longer period has been agreed with complainant.
+- Conduct a thorough investigation by examining correspondence relating to 1st stage and by talking to parties involved - 2.
+See Appendix 3 for guidance - 3.
+Prepare formal response using the template provided, asking for advice from Quality Officer/Head of Improvement and Impact before submitting response - 4.
+Note formal response needs to be sent within 20 days unless a longer period has been explained to the complainant.